talon-one/talon_one.js/docs/IntegrationApi.md

 let apiInstance = new TalonOne.IntegrationApi();
 let loyaltyProgramId = 56; // Number | Identifier of the card-based loyalty program containing the loyalty card.
-You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. let loyaltyCardIdentifier = "loyaltyCardIdentifier_example"; // String | Identifier of the loyalty card.
+You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. let loyaltyCardId = "loyaltyCardId_example"; // String | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint. let opts = {
   'endDate': new Date("2013-10-20T19:20:30+01:00") // Date | Used to return balances only for entries older than this timestamp.
 The expired, active, and pending points are relative to this timestamp.  **Note:** It must be an RFC3339 timestamp string.
 };
-apiInstance.getLoyaltyCardBalances(loyaltyProgramId, loyaltyCardIdentifier, opts).then((data) => {
+apiInstance.getLoyaltyCardBalances(loyaltyProgramId, loyaltyCardId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);